Skip to main content

 The Constitution defines “fetal viability” as “the point in pregnancy when … there is a significant likelihood of the fetus’s sustained survival outside of the uterus without the application of extraordinary medical measures.”
 That determination is left to the good faith judgment of the treating health care professional, based on the particular circumstances of the case.

-Before fetal viability, the government cannot interfere with the right to abortion unless it has a compelling state interest and does so in the least restrictive way possible.
+Before fetal viability, the government cannot interfere with the right to abortion unless it has a compelling state interest, as defined in the Constitution, and does so in the least restrictive way possible.
 After fetal viability, the government cannot interfere with the good-faith judgment of a treating health care professional that an abortion is necessary to protect the life or health of the mother.

 So, what does this mean in practice?